Ludo

 Ludo (/ˈljuːdoʊ/; from Latin ludo '[I] play') is a strategy-based board game for two to four (Note: In some countries (at least Denmark) a variant for six players is available, but it is uncommon.
-Also in Denmark, a 4 player variant called Partners is available, where the players compete in pairs in a Bridge-like manner.) players, in which the players race their four from start to finish according to the rolls of a single die.
-Like other cross and circle games, Ludo originated from the Indian game Pachisi.
+Also in Denmark, a 4-player variant called Partners is available, where the players compete in pairs in a Bridge-like manner.) players, in which the players race their four from start to finish according to the rolls of a single die.
+Ludo shares characteristics with other cross-and-circle games from around the world; these types of games include the pre-Columbian Mesoamerican game Patolli, and the Indian game Pachisi.
 The game and its variations are popular in many countries and under various names.